triton-inference-server/tensorflow_backend/README.md

 loading and unloading.
 It is possible that this is not an actual memory leak but rather a result of the system's malloc heuristics, causing the memory to not be immediately released back to the operating system.
-We have noticed improved memory performance by replacing the default malloc library with either [tcmalloc](https://github.com/google/tcmalloc) or [jemalloc](https://github.com/jemalloc/jemalloc).
+We have noticed improved memory footprint by replacing the default malloc library with either [tcmalloc](https://github.com/google/tcmalloc) or [jemalloc](https://github.com/jemalloc/jemalloc).
 Please refer to the [documentation](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_management.md#model-control-mode-explicit)